 Last week I was at ICON UK.
 My session “Do You Wanna Build a Chatbot” was in the Other Technologies track, mainly because (as track manager) I wanted as many others as possible in the Development track.
 It’s also an area relevant to IBM technology and also relevant to Domino.
-The slides will be up shortly on the ICON UK SlideShare.
+The slides will be up shortly on the ICON UK SlideShare and are on my own SlideShare.
 There is plenty of good information and links about Watson Assistant.
 But as this is a constantly developing area, if you’re reading this some months after September 2018 I would recommend cross-referencing against the latest documentation.

 Much of the session was spent digging into the sample chatbot I put together for ICON UK’s FAQ’s area.
 That’s been disabled now, but no doubt you’ll want to dig into it.
 So in the attached zip below, you’ll see the JSON code that you can upload to your own Watson Assistant workspace to test against using the “Try It” area I mentioned during the session.